Natrell Jamerson

-Natrell Jamerson (born December 15, 1995) is a professional gridiron football defensive back for the Calgary Stampeders of the Canadian Football League (CFL).
+Natrell Jamerson (born December 15, 1995) is an American professional football defensive back.
 He played college football at Wisconsin.
 Jamerson played wide receiver first with the Badgers before switching to cornerback and later safety.
-Jamerson has also been a member of a half dozen teams in the NFL: New Orleans Saints, Houston Texans, Green Bay Packers, New York Jets, New York Giants and Las Vegas Raiders.
+Jamerson has been a member of the New Orleans Saints, Houston Texans, Green Bay Packers, Carolina Panthers, New York Jets, New York Giants and Las Vegas Raiders of the National Football League (NFL), and the Calgary Stampeders of the Canadian Football League (CFL).

 College career

 Jamerson was a three-star wide receiver recruit at Vanguard High School in Ocala, Florida.
 During his sophomore season with the Wisconsin Badgers football team, he returned a kickoff 98 yards for a touchdown against Maryland.
 He missed time during his junior season with due to a broken fibula but managed to intercept two passes.
 After his senior season, he received the Defensive MVP award in the 2018 East-West Shrine Game.